 Most companies, including banks and lenders, would rather work with low-income families so that the lender can get some money for the bills owed.
 The card card companies offer debt relief from these hardship plans.
 Lenders may reduce finance charges or late fees, offer a temporary reduction in the interest rates (APR), or some credit card hardship programs will also reduce or eliminate the principal balance on the account.

-What is a credit card hardship program?
+What is a credit card hardship plan?

-Preparing for a plan
+Preparing for a hardship plan

 The process can take time as well, and some people find it complicated.
 Also find other tips and steps that you help you with entering into a hardship program.

 In addition, some credit card issuers may decide to lower the spending limit on the person’s cards or they may even decide to close a credit card account altogether.
 Many banks also have rules that make it difficult when trying to sign up for a hardship program.
 Most programs are for one time events, such as a life crisis.
 Last, but not least, enrolling in a hardship program may very well impact the borower’s credit score and be indicated on a credit report for a period of time.